jamesplease/redux-resource/docs/api-reference/set-resource-meta.md

 #### Tips

-- This is used by the reducer returned by [`resourceReducer`](./resource-reducer.md) to update the resource meta in your state tree.
+- This is used internally within the reducer returned by [`resourceReducer`](./resource-reducer.md) to update the resource meta in your state tree.
 You will typically only need to use this method if you're writing a [plugin]('/docs/guides/plugins.md').